corda/corda-docs-portal/content/en/docs/corda-os/4.5/tutorial-cordapp.md

 * The **root directory** contains some gradle files, a README, a LICENSE and a TRADEMARK statement
 * **clients** contains the source code for Spring Boot integration
-* **config** contains log4j2 configs
+* **config** contains the log4j2 configuration
-* **contracts-java** and **workflows-java** contain the source code for the example CorDapp written in Java
+* **contracts-java** and **workflows-java** contain the source code for the sample CorDapp written in Java
 * **contracts-kotlin** and **workflows-kotlin** contain the same source code, but written in Kotlin.
 CorDapps can be developed in either Java and Kotlin
 * **gradle** contains the gradle wrapper, which allows the use of Gradle without installing it yourself and worrying about which version is required
 * **lib** contains the Quasar jar, which rewrites our CorDapp’s flows to be checkpointable

-## Starting the example CorDapp
+## Starting the sample CorDapp

-Starting the example CorDapp is a two step-process:
+Starting the sample CorDapp is a two step-process:
-* First, you must deploy the example CorDapp to a set of test nodes running locally, as described in the section that follows.
+* First, you must deploy the sample CorDapp to a set of test nodes running locally, as described in the section that follows.
 * Once you have deployed the CorDapp to the nodes, you must then start the nodes to launch the CorDapp.

 ### Deploying the CorDapp locally

 The first step is to deploy the CorDapp to nodes running locally.
 To do this:

-* Open a terminal window in the `cordapp-example` directory.
+1. Open a terminal window in the `cordapp-example` directory.
-* Run the `deployNodes` Gradle task to build four nodes with the CorDapp installed on them:
+2. Run the `deployNodes` Gradle task to build four nodes with the CorDapp installed on them:
       * Unix/Mac OSX: `./gradlew deployNodes`
       * Windows: `gradlew.bat deployNodes`
-* After the build finishes, you will see the following output in the `workflows-java/build/nodes` folder:
+3. After the build finishes, navigate to the `workflows-java/build/nodes` or `workflows-kotlin/build/nodes` folder - you should see the following output:
       * A folder for each generated node
       * A `runnodes` shell script for running all the nodes simultaneously on osX
       * A `runnodes.bat` batch file for running all the nodes simultaneously on Windows

-* Each node in the `nodes` folder is structured as follows:
+      Each node in the `nodes` folder is structured as follows:

 ```none
 . nodeName